Srivasthavi/DEV-REV-TASK/README.md

  ### Step-2:

- Now, that we know what we need its and what we should do its time to implement our idea.
+ Now, that we know what we and what we should do its time to implement our idea.

  1. html main page
  2. css style sheet